 Our Energy Regulatory Group is consistently ranked among the leading practices by Chambers USA and Legal 500.
 The group has been described in Chambers USA as a “top-notch firm with an extremely deep bench” that “excel[s] at integrating the knowledge of their various experts into clear and practical advice.”
-Additionally, Skadden was named The American Lawyer’s 2018 White Collar/Regulatory Litigation Department of the Year, a finalist in the general litigation category of the New York Law Journal’s 2019 and 2020 Litigation Department of the Year competitions and among Law360’s Energy Groups of the Year for 2017-2019.
+Additionally, Skadden has repeatedly been named among Law360’s Energy Groups of the Year (including for 2022), and was named the New York Law Journal’s 2021 Litigation Department of the Year and a finalist in the General Litigation category of the publication’s 2022 competition, as well as a finalist in The American Lawyer’s 2021 Litigation Department of the Year competition.
 Our leading role is due to the depth and breadth of our group’s experience in this area and the prominence of its practitioners, including former high-ranking government officials.

 The group offers clients creative and effective solutions to complex legal problems in the following areas, among others:

-We combine our litigation skill and depth, our broad knowledge of the relevant legal criteria, and our intimate understanding of agency priorities to help companies navigate their most difficult enforcement cases.
-Given the increasingly common multi-agency and potential judicial nature of such cases, we also routinely collaborate with our white collar defense group, our civil litigation attorneys and our CFTC practitioners.
+We combine our litigation skill and depth, our broad knowledge of the relevant legal standards, and our intimate understanding of agency priorities to help public utilities, traders and others navigate some of their most difficult enforcement cases investigated and prosecuted by the enforcement staff of FERC.
+Given the increasingly common multi-agency and potential judicial nature of such cases, our team comprises members of our white collar defense and investigations practice who also routinely handle enforcement actions brought by other agencies as well as the Department of Justice; we work closely with our civil litigation attorneys.
+Recently, for example, we have represented a large public utility in parallel inquiries by the CFTC, FERC and the SEC that also involved both securities class action and derivative suits.

-Our attorneys have defended a majority of the FERC enforcement cases involving market manipulation allegations that have become public, including for Barclays Bank PLC (the first case to go to federal district court), JP Morgan Ventures Energy Corp.; DB Energy Trading, LLC; Rumford Paper Company; Dr. Alan Chen; and Energy Transfer Partners.
+Our attorneys have defended a large number of FERC enforcement cases involving market manipulation allegations that have become public, including for Barclays Bank PLC (the first such case to go to federal district court); JP Morgan Ventures Energy Corp.; DB Energy Trading, LLC; Rumford Paper Company; Dr. Alan Chen; and Energy Transfer Partners.
 We also defended H.Q.
 (United States) in the first complaint case claiming market manipulation.
+Additionally, we defended Footprint Power LLC in the first and only enforcement matter that FERC has terminated without penalties after reaching the show cause order stage.

 We also have represented companies in some of the most significant reliability enforcement matters to date, including investigations into significant outages and major electrical disturbances.
 We counseled companies involved in the southwestern and San Diego outages in 2011, and we advised the Edison Electric Institute in its successful bid to reform FERC’s Penalty Guidelines with respect to reliability enforcement.

-Our representations in this field give us deep knowledge into effective strategies for dealing with regulatory agencies in this area.
+Our representations in this field give us deep knowledge into effective strategies for dealing with regulatory agencies in this area that has enabled us to achieve creative and favorable results for our clients.
 We also employ state-of-the-art data retrieval and web-based litigation support systems to accommodate the needs of specific clients and matters.
 This sort of “knowledge bank,” the product of extensive and practical experience in a complex area, is a significant source of value for our clients.

 We have played a leading role in FERC and appellate proceedings regarding the design of organized power markets throughout the nation, including ISO New England, PJM, California ISO, Midwest ISO, New York ISO and other markets.
 Our attorneys have helped develop some of these market rules and have defended them against challenges in a variety of contexts.
 We also have challenged market rules in a variety of contexts, particularly regarding capacity markets, where our clients disagree with ISO and FERC outcomes.
 We continue to have a leading role litigating such issues in the federal courts of appeals.